3:16 game: Background

 The use of eye black involves painting black stripes under the eyes.
 The black is used to absorb light and make it easier for the wearer to see better.
 Eye black is commonly used in sports such as football, baseball and lacrosse.
 One of the first athletes to wear eye black was Babe Ruth in the 1930s.

 Between 2003 and 2005, college football running back Reggie Bush started the trend of writing messages in his eye black.
 He scrawled the area code of San Diego (619) into his eye black.
 College football quarterback Tim Tebow began scrawling messages in his eye black.
 Tebow scrawled the citations for various Bible verses into his eye black.
 Some of the verses he promoted were Mark 8:36, John 16:33, Ephesians 2:8-10, James 1:2-4 and John 3:16.
 Tebow considers himself to be a devout Christian and was the quarterback for the Denver Broncos.
 John 3:16 was meaningful to him because of the message in the verse: "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life."

 On January 8, 2009, Tebow was the quarterback of the Florida Gators in the 2009 BCS National Championship Game: during the game, he wore eye black that was inscribed with "John 3:16".
 The reference to John 3:16 was said to have caused 94 million people to look up its meaning on the Google search engine.

 Statistical divinity

-On January 8, 2012, during the 2011–12 NFL playoffs in a game between the Denver Broncos and the Pittsburgh Steelers, Tebow had game statistics that were similar to the referenced Bible verse John 3:16.
+Tebow had game statistics that were similar to the referenced Bible verse John 3:16.
 The playoff game was played exactly three years after Tebow wore the eye black inscribed with the Bible verse John 3:16.
 The game finished with what was considered an upset victory: the final score of the game was Denver Broncos 29 and the Pittsburgh Steelers 23.
+Tebow is known for his affinity for the Bible and his faith in Jesus Christ.